sbhavani/light-the-jax/README.md

 ## How do I contribute?

-Thanks for your interest in contributing to `light-the-jax`!
 All contributions are appreciated, whether code or not.